-Soil respiration, R_s , defined to be the flux of microbially and plant-respired CO_2 , clearly increases with temperature.
-It is known to have increased in the recent years [55,56].
-Observational data of R_s (e.g., [57]) show that the process intensity increases with temperature.
+Soil respiration, $R_s$ , defined to be the flux of microbially and plant-respired CO2, clearly increases with temperature.
+It is known to have increased in the recent years [74,75].
+Observational data of $R_s$ (e.g., [76,77]; see also [78]) show that the process intensity increases with temperature.
 Rate of chemical reactions, metabolic rate, as well as microorganism activity, generally increase with temperature.
-This has been known for more than 70 years (Pomeroy and Bowlus [58]) and is routinely used in engineering design.
+This has been known for more than 70 years (Pomeroy and Bowlus [79]) and is routinely used in engineering design.

-The latest report of the IPCC [56] (Figure 6.1) gives quantification of the mass balance of the carbon cycle in the atmosphere, representative of the recent years.
-The soil respiration, assumed to be the sum of respiration (plants) and decay (microbes) is 113.7 Gt C/year (IPCC gives a value of 118.7 including fire, which, along with biomass burning, is estimated to 5 Gt C/year by Green and Byrne [59]).
+The latest report of the IPCC [75] (Figure 6) gives quantification of the mass balance of the carbon cycle in the atmosphere, representative of the recent years.
+The soil respiration, assumed to be the sum of respiration (plants) and decay (microbes) is 113.7 Gt C/year (IPCC gives a value of 118.7 including fire, which, along with biomass burning, is estimated to 5 Gt C/year by Green and Byrne [80]).

 We can expect that sea respiration would have increased, too.
-Also, photosynthesis must have been increased as in the 21st century the Earth has been greening, mostly due to CO2 fertilization effects [60] and human land-use management [61].
-Specifically, satellite data show a net increase in leaf area of 2.3% per decade [61].
+Also, outgassing from the oceans must have also been increased as the solubility of $CO_2$ in water decreases with increasing temperature [14,81].
+In addition, photosynthesis must have been increased as in the 21st century the Earth has been greening, mostly due to $CO_2$ fertilization effects [82] and human land-use management [83].
+Specifically, satellite data show a net increase in leaf area of 2.3% per decade [83].
 The sums of carbon outflows from the atmosphere (terrestrial and maritime photosynthesis as well as maritime absorption) amount to 203 Gt C/year.
 The carbon inflows to the atmosphere amount to 207.4 Gt C/year and include natural terrestrial processes (respiration, decay, fire, freshwater outgassing as well as volcanism and weathering), natural maritime processes (respiration) as well as anthropogenic processes.
-The latter comprise human CO2 emissions related to fossil fuels and cement production as well as land-use change, and amount to 7.7 Gt C/year and 1.1 Gt C/year, respectively.
-The change in carbon fluxes due to natural processes is likely to exceed the change due to anthropogenic CO2 emissions, even though the latter are generally regarded as responsible for the imbalance of carbon in the atmosphere.
+The latter comprise human $CO_2$ emissions related to fossil fuels and cement production as well as land-use change, and amount to 7.7 Gt C/year and 1.1 Gt C/year, respectively.
+The change in carbon fluxes due to natural processes is likely to exceed the change due to anthropogenic $CO_2$ emissions, even though the latter are generally regarded as responsible for the imbalance of carbon in the atmosphere.